 A. Procedures and Practices

-The Program Officer or his/her designee(s) will coordinate with the affected department representatives to evaluate the effectiveness of the current policies, procedures, and practices of the affected department relating to access to and use of nonpublic financial information and to recommend revisions to or development of new policies, procedures, standards, or guidelines, as appropriate.
+The GLBA Program Officer or designee(s) will coordinate with the affected department representatives to evaluate the effectiveness of the current policies, procedures, and practices of the affected department relating to access to and use of GLBA NPI and to recommend revisions to or development of new policies, procedures, standards, or guidelines, as appropriate.

 B. Employee Training

-The Program Officer or his/her designee(s) will coordinate with the affected department representatives to evaluate the effectiveness of the training of the affected department’s employees.
+The GLBA Program Officer or designee(s) will coordinate with the affected department representatives to evaluate the effectiveness of the training of the affected department’s employees.

 C. Information Systems and Information Processing and Disposal

-The Program Officer or his/her designee(s) will coordinate with the affected department representatives to assess the risks to nonpublic financial information associated with NYU’s information systems, including, as appropriate, network and software design and information processing, storage, transmission, and disposal of nonpublic financial information.
-The GLBA Program Officer’s or his/her designee’s responsibilities include oversight of institutional procedures for monitoring potential information security threats associated with software systems and for updating such systems by, among other things, implementing patches or other software fixes designed to deal with known security flaws.
+The GLBA Program Officer or designee(s) will coordinate with the affected department representatives to assess the risks to GLBA NPI associated with NYU’s information systems, including, as appropriate, network and software design and information processing, storage, transmission, and disposal of GLBA NPI.
+The GLBA Program Officer’s or designee’s responsibilities include oversight of institutional procedures for monitoring potential information security threats associated with software systems and for updating such systems by, among other things, implementing patches or other software fixes designed to deal with known security flaws.